triton-inference-server/server/docs/trace.md

 model run as part of an ensemble, the "parent_id" will indicate the "id" of the containing ensemble.

-Each `TIMESTAMPS` trace will have one or more "timestamps" with each timestamp having a name and the timestamp in nanoseconds ("ns").
-For example,
+Each `TIMESTAMPS` trace will have one or more "timestamps" with each timestamp having a name and the timestamp innanoseconds ("ns").
+For example:

 ```
 [
   {
+    "model_name": "simple",
+    "model_version": -1,
     "id":1,
     "timestamps" : [
       { "name": "http recv start", "ns": 2259961222771924 },